oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/4-loadcloud.md

 3. Click on the menu of the load task and select **Settings**

 4. The settings look reasonable.
 Note that some of the columns, including **YRS_CUSTOMER** have been detected as numbers.
-Click **Close** to close the settings screen and then click the green run button to run the load job.
+Click **Close** to close the settings screen and then click the **Start** button to run the load job.

 5. In this case, when the task completes, it shows a warning icon, and indicates that there were 4 rejected rows: